Chazorino/intro-to-programmability/python_one_tasks.md

 # Variables and Data types
 ### #1
-> :computer: Modify the script below so that it included your name.
+> :computer: Modify the script below so that it includes your name.
 You will need to specify a variable called `your_name` and then assign your name to it as a `string`
 >
 > ```python3
 > # You will need to add code here